Continuing Education Activity

 Drug reaction with eosinophilia and systemic symptoms (DRESS), also known as drug-induced hypersensitivity syndrome, is characterized by a late-onset skin eruption 2 to 6 weeks after initiation of the medication.
 The eruption is nonspecific, typically manifesting as a pruritic maculopapular exanthem or a febrile erythroderma.
 30% of cases are associated with an infiltrated facial edema.
 Rarely, small pustules, purpura, or erythema multiforme lesions can appear.
 DRESS is distinguished from other drug eruptions by its association with voluminous adenopathies in several lymph nodes and visceral involvement.
 Common organ involvement includes the liver (hepatitis), kidney (interstitial nephritis), lungs, heart, and pancreas.
 The clinical picture of DRESS is supplemented by eosinophilia (> 1500 PNN / mm3) and a mononucleosis-like syndrome.
 DRESS visceral sequela can persist for several weeks and can present after the onset of the skin eruption.
 In addition, eosinophilia may be lacking during the initial phase of the disease.
 The exact pathogenesis is unknown.
 Patients suffering from severe cutaneous manifestations from DRESS should be hospitalized and undergo extensive clinical follow-up after hospitalization.

-The first approach is to initiate the withdrawal of medication.
+The first approach to a CADR is to initiate the withdrawal of medication.
 This approach can be used if the offending medication can be replaced with another drug, or if the skin reaction is severe enough to require the rapid cessation of suspect drugs (evaluation of the risk/benefit ratio).